 4.9.5.
 Time within which CA Must Process the Revocation Request

-DigiCert will revoke a CA certificate within one hour after receiving clear instructions from the DCPA.
+DigiCert will revoke a CA certificate within a reasonable time after receiving clear instructions from the DCPA.
 Other certificates are revoked as quickly as practical after validating the revocation request.